 - Strengthen advocacy at the parliamentary level, especially with our newly formulated relationship with the Uganda Women’s Parliamentary Association.

 As we continue to make plans to reach our policy goals, we are cognizant of the barriers that we have overcome and those that we are likely to face as we continue to advocate for digital gender equality.
-We look forward to cultivating and nurturing the vibrant working relationships we currently have with the aforementioned government ministries and agencies to ensure continued success in regards to digital equality and empowerment of women and girls.
-We’re confident that our various capacity building initiatives on women’s internet rights, internet governance and ICT policymaking among Ugandan young women will continue to yield substantive outcomes, as many of our trainees continue to make outstanding contributions within their own institutions but also within the international women’s rights online discourse.
+We look forward to cultivating and nurturing the vibrant working relationships we currently have with the aforementioned government ministries and agencies to ensure continued success in regards to digital equality and the empowerment of women and girls.
+We’re confident that our various capacity building initiatives on women’s internet rights, internet governance, and ICT policymaking among Ugandan young women will continue to yield substantive outcomes, as many of our trainees continue to make outstanding contributions within their own institutions but also within the international women’s rights online discourse.